jean-philippe-martin/JavaJson/doc/features.md

 Grouping can be undone with the `shift-Z` key, like any other transformation.

-If you have multiple cursors when you press `g`, then a groupby will be attempted at each of the cursors.
+If you have multiple cursors when you press `b`, then a groupby will be attempted at each of the cursors.

 ### Lists of strings